Adibvafa/N_Queens/N_Queens.md

 This algorithm is an add-on to Hill Climbing to decrease the chance of getting stuck in local optimums.
 On each iteration, with a constant probaility of 23%, instead of following hill climbing, 2 random queens are chosen and are moved to random rows.
 This subtle change enables the algorithm to "shake" iself once in a while and hopefully avoid some local optimums.

-The reason behind 23% probabilty and 2 random queens is discussed as below:
+The reason behind 23% probabilty and 2 random queens is discussed in Discussion file.

 ## Hill Climbing + Changing Random Probability